-2022 2021
+2023 2022

 \$'000 \$'000

-Cash and cash equivalents 6,327 15,011
+Cash and cash equivalents 5,929 6,327

-Receivables 331 354
+Receivables 303 331

-Total 6,658 15,365
+Total 6,232 6,658

 In respect of credit risk arising from cash and cash equivalents, the Company's exposure to credit risk arises from default of the counterparty with a maximum exposure equal to the carrying amounts of these instruments.
 In order to mitigate such risks substantially all of the Company's cash and forward currency contracts are maintained with Lloyds Bank plc and Bank of America Merril Lynch International.
 The Manager monitors the financial position of all banks on an ongoing basis by reviewing earnings releases.
-As at 30 June 2022, Moody's has assessed the long term credit ratings for Lloyds Bank plc as A1 (2021: A1), Standard & Poor's has calculated the long term credit rating for Bank of America Merrill Lynch International as A+ (2021: A+).
+As at 30 June 2023, Moody's has assessed the short term credit ratings for Lloyds Bank plc as P-1 (2022: P-1), Standard & Poor's has calculated the short term credit rating for Bank of America Merrill Lynch International as A-1 (2022: A-1).
 In the event that the credit quality of any bank deteriorates significantly, the Manager will move the cash holdings to another bank.
 Substantially all of the cash assets of the Company are held by Lloyds Bank.